-At the sides of the arch, there are 2 sculptures that represent the rivers Tagus and Douro, the two most important rivers in Portugal.
+At the sides of the arch, 2 sculptures represent the rivers Tagus and Douro, the two most important rivers in Portugal.

-On the pillars, there are 4 more statues that were created in the 19th century by Portuguese sculptor Vítor Bastos (1832-1894).
+On the pillars, 4 more statues were created in the 19th century by Portuguese sculptor Vítor Bastos (1832-1894).
 These represent various important figures in the history of Portugal: